IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 Finally create a `Fragment` class, derived from [`IviFragment`](TTIVI_PLATFORM_API) and using the newly created `Panel` and `ViewModel` classes, overriding the `viewFactory` property.
-The TomTom IndiGO platform is designed to work well with the MVVM pattern, and this is used in the `onCreateView` callback as a convenience to inflate a data binding layout and using that in the fragment.
+The TomTom Digital Cockpit platform is designed to work well with the MVVM pattern, and this is used in the `onCreateView` callback as a convenience to inflate a data binding layout and using that in the fragment.
 If an `onCreateView` custom implementation still is preferred, the `viewFactory` property can be left as null instead.